|

 The bars at the Civic always took a kicking in the annual Friars poll!

-staff - if you had too many, they would fall over each other and
+lack of staff - if you had too many, they would fall over each other and

 couldn't get to the tills.
 The bars would have better shaped differently